 Individual sessions of body psychotherapy are available at our Cambridge Centre.
 All psychotherapy is now in person with safeguards in place.
 This is so that you can expereince the fullness of what we offer.
 Our clients come from places within travelling distance of Cambridge – London, Norfolk, Suffolk, Essex, Beds, Herts and the Midlands.

 WHAT PROBLEMS CAN BODY PSYCHOTHERAPY HELP?

 Most difficulties in relationships and personal problems can be helped by body psychotherapy.
 This includes stress, which is often experienced as irritability, weepiness, aches and pains, sleeplessness, exhaustion and lack of interest in life.
 Body psychotherapy can also be helpful with depression, anxiety, panic attacks, trauma (childhood and present), loss, long term illness, lack of confidence, intimacy issues, unstable relationships, blocks to creativity, realising your potential, finding meaning in life, discovering more joy and happiness, and having more enjoyment of life.
 We do not maintain a waiting list and you could expect to start psychotherapy within two weeks of contacting us.

 WHO ARE THE PSYCHOTHERAPISTS?

-The psychotherapists have trained with CBPC, the London Centre for Biodynamic Psychology (formerly the Gerda Boyesen Centre), the Chiron Centre for Body Psychotherapy, and the Karuna Institute (Core Process Psychotherapy).
+The psychotherapists have trained with CBPC, the London Centre for Biodynamic Psychology (formerly the Gerda Boyesen Centre), and the Chiron Centre for Body Psychotherapy.
 Some are members of the Association of Humanistic Psychology Practitioners.
 They belong to appropriate professional organisations, and adhere to the UKCP codes of ethics.
 They are required to maintain their standard of expertise with ongoing professional development.
 The current group of psychotherapists has a diversity of personal and professional experience.
 Some are qualified in a state registered health profession such as nursing, or occupational therapy.
 Others have been involved in work in the business sector, in teaching and scientific research.
 Others have lived in other countries or were born abroad.
 Each psychotherapist works uniquely drawing on experience and interest in creativity, healing and meditation.
-We are currently able to offer psychotherapy in English and German.
+We are currently able to offer psychotherapy in English, Spanish, French and German.

 WHAT IS BODY PSYCHOTHERAPY?